50 and Counting

 She looked up.
 “The net?”

-Then she did it.
+Then she looked down and did the shuffle.
 “I don’t think my door will slam anymore.”

 I put the paddles and ball on the ping pong table and said, “great, how about giving me a hand?”
 Together, we hauled her door up from the garage and four minutes later it was back on its hinges never to slam again.